AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/local-system/local-file-upload.md

 ## Monitor data ingestion

 Once your CSV file is mapped and created, you can monitor the data that is being ingested through it using the monitoring dashboard.
-For more information. see the tutorial on [monitoring sources dataflows in the UI](../../../../../dataflows/ui/monitor-sources.md).
+For more information, see the tutorial on [monitoring sources dataflows in the UI](../../../../../dataflows/ui/monitor-sources.md).

 ## Next steps